Eleocharis dulcis

 Eleocharis dulcis, the Chinese water chestnut or water chestnut, is a grass-like sedge native to Asia, tropical Africa, and Oceania.
-It is grown in many countries for its edible corms.
+It is grown in many countries for its edible corms, but if eaten uncooked, the surface of the plants may transmit fasciolopsiasis.

+The water caltrop, which also is referred to by the same name, is unrelated and often confused with the water chestnut.